GeorgeSchiro/GoPcBackup/README.md

 The setup wizard only edits the first folder referenced within the first backup set.
 For anything else you need to edit the profile file by hand.

-You will notice that the profile data is not formatted as XML.
+You will notice the profile data is not formatted as XML.
 It is expressed in "command-line" format.
 That makes it easier to read and parse.
 It is also a reminder that anything you see in the profile file can be overridden with the equivalent "-key=value" pairs passed on the "GoPcBackup.exe" command-line.

 <b>GoPC Backup</b> uses "7-Zip" as its ZIP compression engine.
 "7-Zip" is an excellent tool.